Sindhumahesh/Udacity-Project4/README.md

 ## APIs
 - [Google Cloud Endpoints][3]

+Task 1: Add Sessions to a Conference

+Added the following endpoint methods:

+createSession: given a conference, creates a session.
+getConferenceSessions: given a conference, returns all sessions.
+getConferenceSessionsByType: given a conference and session type, returns all applicable sessions.
+getSessionsBySpeaker: given a speaker, returns all sessions across all conferences.

+For the Speaker model design, I implemented the following datastore properties:

+ask 2: Add Sessions to User Wishlist

+Overview

+Users should be able to mark some sessions that they are interested in and retrieve their own current wishlist.
+You are free to design the way this wishlist is stored.
+Define the following Endpoints methods addSessionToWishlist(SessionKey) -- adds the session to the user's list of sessions they are interested in attending

+You can decide if they can only add conference they have registered to attend or if the wishlist is open to all conferences. getSessionsInWishlist() -- query for all the sessions in a conference that the user is interested in

 ## Setup Instructions
 1. Update the value of `application` in `app.yaml` to the app ID you